Skip to main content

 • Precision: BF16 (all scenarios)

-• Measurement Method: Median value from minimum 3 repeated measurements
+• Measurement Method: Median of at least 3 repeated measurements

 Llama 4 Scout